 1. Breathe more deeply

 We obviously can't avoid stress, but we can improve the way we deal with it.
-For instance, you could encourage a "relaxation response" instead through a technique first developed in the 1970s at Harvard Medical School by cardiologist Dr. Herbert Benson.
+For instance, you could encourage a "relaxation response" instead of through a technique first developed in the 1970s at Harvard Medical School by cardiologist Dr Herbert Benson.
 It's a "state of profound rest that can be elicited in many ways, including meditation, yoga, and progressive muscle relaxation".

 Breath focus is a common feature of many of these techniques that evoke the relaxation response.
 The first step is to learn to breathe deeply.
 So whenever you're feeling super anxious, sit back and take a deep breath.
 Breathe in slowly for five seconds, then out for six.
 This simple act will change the chemistry in your brain, encouraging you to feel more relaxed.